Taco Bell: PepsiCo subsidiary

 In 1978, PepsiCo purchased Taco Bell from Glen Bell.
-Several locations in the Midwestern United States were converted from Zantigo, a Minneapolis, Minnesota-based Mexican chain which PepsiCo acquired in 1986.
+In the 1980s, Taco Bell entered rapid expansion when it acquired several other fast food joints and turned those locations into their own.
+This included Taco Charley, a San Mateo, California-based chain, in 1982, Pup 'N' Taco, a Long Beach, California-based chain in 1984, and Zantigo, a Minneapolis, Minnesota-based Mexican chain, in 1986.
+These acquisitions (and later conversions) resulted in many early Taco Bell stores closing and moving to these newer facilities.
+Taco Bell also dropped its existing Mexican-based branding, replacing it with a more mainstream design in 1984.
 In 1990, the Hot 'n Now chain was acquired.
 Taco Bell sold Hot 'n Now to a Connecticut company in 1997.

 In 1991, Taco Bell opened the first Taco Bell Express in San Francisco.
-Taco Bell Express locations operate primarily inside convenience stores, truck stops, shopping malls, and airports.
+Taco Bell Express locations operate primarily inside convenience stores, truck stops, shopping malls, and airports; this concept had been experimented with as early as 1984, with several test mall locations opening.
 Taco Bell began co-branding with KFC in 1995 when the first such co-brand opened in Clayton, North Carolina.
 The chain has since co-branded with Pizza Hut and Long John Silver's as well.

 In 1997, PepsiCo experimented with a new "fresh grill" concept, opening at least one Border Bell restaurant in Mountain View, California, on El Camino Real (SR 82).
 Close to the time that PepsiCo spun off its restaurant business in 1997, the Border Bell in Mountain View was closed and converted to a Taco Bell restaurant which was still open in 2018.

 In September 2000, up to $50 million worth of Taco Bell-branded shells were recalled from supermarkets.
 The shells contained a variety of genetically modified corn called StarLink that was not approved for human consumption.
 StarLink was approved only for use in animal feed because of questions about whether it can cause allergic reactions in people.
 It was the first-ever recall of genetically modified food (GMO).
 Corn was not segregated at grain elevators and the miller in Texas did not order that type.
 In 2001, Tricon Global announced a $60 million settlement with the suppliers.
 They stated that it would go to Taco Bell franchisees and TGR would not take any of it.